themi/magrav/hat-pack/03-coils-production.md

 #### Nano-coating

 The recommended method of nano-coating for coils is with a butane/propane hand torch.
-Because industrial grade acetalene torches are too hot.
+Note: industrial grade acetalene torches are too hot.

+Caustic nano-coating will work just fine.
+However to firmly affix the coating: after drying - store the coils in the container (it was made in, and liquid removed) with the lid firmly on.
+Store for at least 5 days before use.

 #### Summary